syncfusion-content/javascript-docs/js/Diagram/Connector.md

 ## Connector Padding

-`connectorPadding` allows you to adjust the space between connector’s end point and the object to which it is connected (Node, Group, or Port).
+`connectorPadding` allows you to adjust the space between connector's end point and the object to which it is connected (Node, Group, or Port).

 ### Endpoint adjustment specific to connector ends